Mubashir-ali-baig/BlockXChallenge-2/readme.md

-Used remix to verify the code.
+Used remix to compile and run the code.
-Used the getter/setter approach to add.
+Used the getter/setter approach to add and retrive the value.